Presidency's ‘Wall of Fame' to have Nobel laureate Abhijit Banerjee's name

 Mamata seeks advice from Nobel laureate Abhijit, mother Nirmala Banerjee

-The Madras Presidency College has two Nobel laureates C.V.
-Raman and Subrahmanyan Chandrasekhar.
+The Madras Presidency College has two Nobel laureates C V Raman and Subrahmanyan Chandrasekhar.
 Both won their Nobel Prize in physics.
 Now, Kolkata's Presidency University has two Nobel laureates both in Economics.